Donders-Institute/bidscoin/README.rst

 3. Information in the file structure (file- and/or directory names, e.g. number of files)

-The mapping information is stored as key-value pairs in the human readable and widely supported `YAML <http://yaml.org/>`__ files.
-The nifti- and json-files are generated with
-`dcm2niix <https://github.com/rordenlab/dcm2niix>`__.
-In addition, users
-can provide custom written `plug-in functions
-<#options-and-plug-in-functions>`__, e.g. for using additional
-sources of information or e.g. for parsing of Presentation logfiles.

 Because all the mapping information can be easily edited with a graphical user interface, BIDScoin requires no programming knowledge in order to use it.